What is Link Rot? How To Deal With It?

 The link rot problem does not only affect external links.
 Sometimes your own links break.
 Even reliable, well-maintained websites (such as yours) sometimes encounter broken links.

-The problem might be caused by a plugin or a custom HTML or CSS code that you’ve applied.
+The problem may be caused by a plugin or custom HTML/CSS code that you’ve applied.
 The good news is that identifying and resolving link rot is rather simple, whether it is on external or internal websites.

 How To Find & Fix Link Rot On Your Website?

 Link rot may harm your website in two ways: external material that you link to and internal content that you (and others) link to.
-Conducting content audits regularly can assist you in maintaining the reliability of your material.
+Conducting regular content audits can help you maintain the reliability of your content.

 Here’s how you go about it!